^

 Pneumofibrosis in children

 Pneumofibrosis in children develops for the same reasons as in adults.
-In childhood, it is important to pay attention to lung diseases (bronchitis, pneumonia, etc.), not to start diseases and to conduct complete and timely treatment.
-It is also necessary to limit the child's contact with poisonous substances, cigarette smoke, and the like.
+In childhood, it is important to pay attention to pulmonary diseases (bronchitis, pneumonia, etc.), not to neglect the disease and to conduct complete and timely treatment.
+It is also necessary to limit the child's contact with toxic substances, cigarette smoke, etc.

 Diagnosis of pneumofibrosis

-Pneumofibrosis is diagnosed on the basis of symptoms and a thorough medical examination.
+Pneumofibrosis is diagnosed based on symptoms and a thorough medical examination.

-If you suspect a pneumofibrosis, the patient is referred for consultation to a pulmonologist.
+If pneumofibrosis is suspected, the patient is referred for consultation to a pulmonologist.

-The main diagnostic tool for this pathology is X-ray, which will help establish the sclerotic nature of changes in lung tissue and distinguish pneumofibrosis from a tumor in the lungs.
+The main diagnostic tool for this pathology is X-ray, which will help to establish the sclerotic nature of the change in lung tissue and distinguish pneumofibrosis from a tumor in the lungs.

-If necessary, the doctor can prescribe a computer tomography, tomography, radiography.
+If necessary, the doctor may prescribe a computed tomography scan, tomography, or x-ray.

 What do need to examine?